hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/secrets-storage.md

 ### Naming Convention for the Vault Assets

-To store the assets in the Vault service each asset is assigned a unique name.
+Each asset is assigned a unique name to store the assets in the Vault service.
 The Vault is a key/value store with metadata attached to the key and versioning.

-The naming convention for the Vault assets is a matter of the implementation, but for the multi-tenant configuration all the assets of the Wallet must be stored under the path that contains the `tenant-id`.
+The naming convention for the Vault assets is a matter of implementation.
+For a multi-tenant configuration, the Wallet requires all the asset storage under the path containing the `wallet-id'.

 For example, the `seed` can be stored by the following path: